What Is Safety Transparency in Safety Management Systems

 How Do Most Organizations Treat Transparency

-Most organizations have low levels of transparency.
-They do not allow employees to see submitted safety issue reports that other employees submitted.
+Most aviation service providers have very low levels of transparency.
+They do not allow employees to see submitted safety reports that other employees had previously submitted.
 Most organizations will periodically release desensitized data with limited information about reports.
+Yet, as a rule, safety information is highly guarded, almost as if management fears that employees will misuse the safety data or leak information that paints the organization in a less-than-favorable light.

 Is this bad?
 As discussed, of course not.
-This is simply a strategy most organizations use to build their SMS program.
+This is simply a strategy most organizations use to develop their SMS implementation while also protecting their brand or reputation.
 The logic is this:

-- Get employees comfortable with the SMS program first;
+- Get employees comfortable with basic principles of SMS implementation first;

 - Gradually provide more and more access to reported safety information.